We may get commissions for purchases made through links in this post.

 - Pick the cat up and kneel with it on the floor (or bed).
 There should be a cat-sized gap between your legs to snuggle Kitty into.

-- Your body and feet prevent backward motion, and your non-dominant hand on kitty’s chest prevents forward motion.
+- Your body and feet prevent backward motion, and your non-dominant hand on the kitty’s chest prevents forward motion.

 - Continue from step 4 above